Scythe-Anticheat/Scythe-Anticheat/README.md

 </div>

 # How To Setup
-To install this anticheat to your server, you wll need to install the .mcpack to your device, apply it to your server and enable Beta APIs in world settings.
-Once you have done the instructions, the anticheat should be fully up and running.
+To install this anticheat to your realm, you wll need to install the .mcpack to your device, apply it to your server and enable Beta APIs in world settings.
+Once you have done that, the anticheat should be fully up and running.

-To be able to receive anti-cheat alerts, run the command: ```/function notify```.
+To be able to receive anticheat alerts, run the command: ```!notify```.

-To run any chat commands or be able to use certain blocks please type ```!op``` in chat.
+To run any chat commands or be able to use certain blocks please type ```/function op``` in chat.
 This command requires you to have operator permissions on the server and have Beta APIs enabled.

-# List of hacks detected by Scythe AntiCheat
+# Hacks detected by Scythe AntiCheat
 *\* indicates that the check requires Beta APIs to be enabled in world settings.*<br />
   AutoClicker -><br />
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(A) => Checks for high CPS.\*<br />